The Rise of the Sovereign Individual

 In today’s digital world — as Hong Kong protesters know — finding out who went to which protest is as easy as retrieving data from a database.
 Whether it is from people’s bank accounts, WeChat, Alipay, or other virtual profiles, the convenience of the status quo inevitably leads to a system of total surveillance, and thus total control.

 The solution to this conundrum is enabling privacy by default, which has been the default setting for thousands of years.
-Neither the internet nor Bitcoin is perfect in this regards, which is why constant vigilance and the development of privacy-enhancing technology are a necessity.
+Neither the internet nor Bitcoin is perfect in these regards, which is why constant vigilance and the development of privacy-enhancing technology are a necessity.

 In the last couple of years, efforts to encrypt all internet traffic by default have been made.
 In the next couple of years, we hope to see continued efforts being made to make every bitcoin transaction even more private than they are now (which is one of the reasons why Bull Bitcoin uses Wasabi’s CoinJoin by default).